Rolfing Improves Strength & Performance

 In 2013 I worked in San Jose del Cabo where I treated a number of world famous golfers including Hank Haney, instructor of Tiger Woods for his tendonitis in both elbows.
 Golfing often causes problems in the elbows but also in the neck, knees, hips and low back.

 Eliminating the pain is the first step but it goes much further as I got consistent reports of significantly improved distance in drives, ease of movement and precision in putting.
+For those who are serious about golf, you will get drastically better performance from being Rolfed rather than buying another new club, ball, or gizmo.

 Yoga instructors, not just students, have their difficult areas and restrictions.
 I have worked extensively with many instructors as well as students of yoga with dramatic results.
-Ida Rolf PhD. was known for saying that the Rolfing 10 series was the equivelent of 5 years of yoga practice.
+Ida Rolf PhD. was known for saying that the Rolfing 10 series was the equivalent of 5 years of yoga practice.
 I've heard rolfing described as someone doing yoga on your body for you, and there is some truth to that.
 If you want to accelerate your yoga practice nothing is as effective as Rolfing.

 Cycling is the prime example of repetitive stress sports.
 The miles and miles of riding in a crouched position, with shortened illiopsoas can lead to a number of issues in the body.
 Upper back pain/strain but hip flexion issues as well.